Why Are Airlines Cancelling Flights – Top 10 Reasons

 Disrupted flight?
 You might have a right to compensation - up to €600 ($650).Check Your Flight

-What to Do if Your Flight Was Cancelled
+What are Your Rights If the Flight Was Cancelled

-In most cases, if your flight is canceled, you have several rights under the law, including the right to compensation.
-The compensation for cancelled flight varies depending on the circumstances of the cancellation.
+In most cases, if your flight is cancelled, you have several rights under the law, including the right to compensation.
+The compensation for cancelled flights varies depending on the circumstances of the cancellation.

 Figuring out how much you are owed for a disrupted flight can be complicated.
 We're here to help.
 Let us assess your compensation for you.Check Your Flight